 After graduating university Ethel taught in Nelson until her father became ill and called her home to Akaroa to help run the paper.

 Her father died in 1910, leaving Ethel as editor and business manager.
-Ethel remained the editor for almost 50 years.
+Ethel remained the editor of the Akaroa Mail for almost 50 years.
 She recalled, 'When I started off most people really meant it when they told women they had no brains.'

 Ethel rode side-saddle all over Banks Peninsula wearing a wide-brimmed hat and hobnailed boots.
 She also travelled by horse and gig, and by launch to Pigeon Bay and Port Levy.